Aravind-BN/Aravind-BN/README.md

 #### 2. S401 Homework Management Platform
 **Description:**
-A comprehensive platform designed for students and teachers to manage homework submissions efficiently.
-It offers functionalities like assignment creation, tracking, and submission management.
+A comprehensive platform designed for students to take note of the amount of homework they have and their respective deadlines.

+## Features
+- List of Student's Duties and Responsibilities within the classroom to make them accountable.
+- Links of various Documents, Slides and Sheets which students use daily.

 **Screenshot:**
 ![S401 Screenshot](./screenshots/s401-homework.png)